Haian-Jin/Neural_Gaffer/README.md

 ### 4.1 Prepare the data used in stage 1

 The following command relights the input images stored in the `--validation_data_dir` folder using HDR environment maps from the `--lighting_dir`.
 The relighted images will be saved in the `--save_dir` folder.
-The checkpoint file for the diffusion model is located in the `--output_dir` folder. `--cond_lighting_index` specifies the index of the lighting used as the lighitng of the input images.
+The checkpoint file for the diffusion model is located in the `--output_dir` folder. `--cond_lighting_index` specifies the index of the lighting used as the lighting of the input images.
 In total, this command will generate 2,888 relighted images ($6 \text{ objects} \times 4 \text{ different lighting conditions} \times 120 \text{ rotations per lighting}$).
 Using a single A6000 GPU, this process takes approximately 24 minutes.
 ```bash
 accelerate launch --main_process_port 25539 --config_file configs/1_16fp.yaml neural_gaffer_inference_objaverse_3d.py --output_dir logs/neural_gaffer_res256 --mixed_precision fp16 --resume_from_checkpoint latest --total_view 120 --lighting_per_view 4 --cond_lighting_index 0 --validation_data_dir './3d_relighting_data' --lighting_dir './demo/hdrmaps_for_3d' --save_dir './prepocessed_3d_relighting_data'